fredjean/middleman-s3_sync/README.md

 of a resource.
 The gzipped version of the resource will be pushed to S3 instead of the original and the ```Content-Encoding``` and ```Content-Type``` headers will be set correctly.
 This will cause Amazon to serve the compressed version of the resource.
+In order for this to work, you need to have the `:gzip` extension activated in your `config.rb`.

 ## A Debt of Gratitude